wilkie/blog/posts/code-of-code-ethics.md

 ## Code of Ethics

-Following the discourse, a strong consensus is forming around a particular solution.
+It seems a weak consensus is forming around a particular solution.
-To start, much of the open-source community is built around the ideals of sharing the burden: I give you my code, you improve it, you share that with everybody all the same.
+To start, much of the open-source community is built around ideals of sharing burden: I give you my code, you improve it, you share that with everybody all the same.
-This axiom defines the spirit of this community and it is represented, legally, in the form of several compatible copyright licenses, the most significant arguably being the [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html), which is the software license Linux and its GNU commands use.
+This axiom defines the community spirit and represented, legally, in the form of several copyright licenses, the most significant arguably being the [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html), which is the license Linux and its GNU commands use.

 I mention this specifically because the ideals and mechanism are so well-established: share and share-alike, and the copyright license respectively.
-The  solution, then, is to do the same, but imbue another set of ideals: ethics/morality.
+The  solution, so far, is to do the same, but imbue another set of ideals: ethics/morality.
-The community simply creates a software license that has an added set of constraints, much like the existing "you must share changes," stating something like, "you must do no harm."
+The community simply creates a software license with additional constraints, much like the existing "you must share changes," except something like, "you must do no harm."
 A type of hippocratic-inspired contract between coder and user.
-Although there have been historical examples, the modern attempts include the [Do No Harm License](https://github.com/raisely/NoHarm), which excludes profiting from violence and environmental destruction, and the aptly-named [Hippocratic License](https://firstdonoharm.dev/), which directly references the UN definition of human rights.
+Beyond historical examples, modern attempts include the [Do No Harm License](https://github.com/raisely/NoHarm), which excludes profiting from violence and environmental destruction, and the aptly-named [Hippocratic License](https://firstdonoharm.dev/), which directly references the UN definition of human rights.

 ![The logo for the hippocratic license, one example of a modification to an open-source license to add ethical usage requirements.](hippocratic.png)

-However, there are a few reasons why "share" and "do no harm" are not quite the same ideas and somewhat strange when included as a copyright provision.
+However, there are a few reasons why "share" and "do no harm" are not quite the same ideas and strange when included as a copyright provision.
 Copyright licensing is generally bound to the act of distribution.
 If you hoard your changes and never share them, that's technically allowed.
-That's generally a good thing.
-If you needed to patch something for your own personal use, it would be quite restrictive (and possibly personally sensitive) to then have to publish a description of your change.
+That's a good thing.
+If you needed to patch something for your own personal use, it would be restrictive (and possibly personally sensitive) to have to publish a description of that change.
 Although the GPL upholds the ideal of "you are always allowed to modify and run," it does so by the same act of distribution.
-That is, by always forcing code to be available, any usage is also valid.
+That is, by always forcing code to be available, any usage is also held valid.

 Now, I'm not a lawyer.
 My student loans are high enough already.
 But, I work in archival (it has lots of [ethical software issues](social-archival), too) and I'm absolutely terrified of copyright.
-Copyright is hard to leverage.
+Copyright is hard to leverage and harder to comprehend.
-More to the point, it has been, historically, very difficult to enforce some implied usage agreement via copyright.
+More to the point, it has been, historically, very difficult to enforce implied usage via copyright.
 The case that comes to mind is the [PC-MOS v.
 Arizona Retail Systems](https://cyber.harvard.edu/property00/alternatives/arizona.html) where shrink-wrap agreements seemed to not be binding.

 Another is some thankfully good court opinions with respect to interpreting reverse-engineering (something licenses attempt to enforce in terms of usage).
 The courts ruled that reverse-engineering can be fair-use such as with the famous [Sega v.
 Accolade](https://www.copyright.gov/fair-use/summaries/segaenters-accolade-9thcir1992.pdf) with other courts setting the bounds to exclude, naturally, [cases where that effort is redistributed](https://www.hklaw.com/en/insights/publications/2018/01/reverse-engineering-source-code-of-software-is-not).
 In these cases, distribution (and intent) is key.
-All other usage governed by copyright could be strongly argued as fair-use.
+All other usage governed by copyright could be vaguely argued as fair-use.
+And then, who knows if that is right?
 Every other rule would be expected to be clarified in a contractual agreement, which a distributed software license would not be... [kinda...](https://www.theregister.co.uk/2017/05/13/gnu_gpl_enforceable_contract/) it's complicated.

 ## Can Ethical Enforcement Encourage Ethical Use?